AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/migrate-jcr-asset-processor.md

     >
     > Only one folder can be selected at a given time for processing.
 For specific operations, you can exclude multiple folders.

 1. Select **Create**.
-You get a pop-up showing Success and the Process triggered successfully as shown in the snippet.
+You get a pop-up showing **Success and the Process triggered successfully** as shown in the snippet.
+The same is reflected in the list.
+You can see the status of the migration process on the window.

     ![Message-asset-processor](images/message-asset-processor.png){width="550" align="left"}

-1. You can see the status of the migration process on the window.
-Additionally, you can restart the migration process by selecting the **Restart** icon that appears on hovering adjacent to the Execution Id of the tasks you triggered.
+## Additional options for the processing tasks

+Additional options are available for the processing task once it has been initiated.
+You can access these options by hovering over the Execution ID of your task.
+Details of these options are provided below:

+1. **Restart** : Restarts the asset processing task.

     ![restart-asset-processor](images/restart-asset-processor.png){width="550" align="left"}

-1. You can also view the logs of the migration process of your folder by selecting the **View logs** icon that appears on hovering  adjacent to the Execution Id of the tasks you triggered.
+1. **View logs**: Shows the logs for the asset processing task.

     ![logs-asset-processor](images/logs-asset-processor.png){width="550" align="left"}